 One of the keys is consistency.
-Keep trying to put those guitars in your hands every day, even if its only for 10-15 minutes.
+Keep trying to put those guitars in your hands every day, even if it's only for ten to fifteen minutes.
 You don't necessarily need an hour block of time each day to learn guitar.
-Those little pockets of time where you have a spare ten minutes that you can practice really add up.
+Those little pockets of time where you have a spare ten minutes or so that you can practice really add up.

-Also make it easy for yourself to practice.
+Make it easy for yourself to practice.
 Buy a guitar stand and keep your guitar out on the stand so it is accessible to you at all times.
 Keep the guitar on the stand in a room you are in the most.
 This way you will be much more likely to grab it and practice when you have that free ten minute pocket of time.
 Don't keep your guitar packed up in its case under your bed or packed away in the closet.
-Leave it out and make it accessible.
+Leave it out and make it accessible at all times.